 Every business is unique, of course, but there are some obvious common trends in automation and tracking spending.
 For example billing automation can increase efficiency while automated invoicing feature continues to ensure that you get paid.

-Seek support for your SaaS Business
+Seek support for your SaaS business

 If all else fails—and even if it doesn’t—remember that federal, regional, and local support exists in many forms for businesses.
-Depending on how widespread a disruption is, SaaS businesses may find help from industry-specific organizations or crisis-specific grants and funds.
+Depending on how widespread a disruption is, SaaS billing businesses may find help from industry-specific organizations or crisis-specific grants and funds.

 Due to the coronavirus pandemic, for example, U.S. businesses have received assistance from a federal stimulus bill, the small business administration, and the Main Street Emergency Grant Programs.
 State and local governments have also activated emergency funds and created grants.